Naimah Amin is a visual artist based in Montréal, QC, working primarily in painting.

 Community organizing

-Wretched of the Moon/Damné·es de la lune, with Wawa Li and Faith Paré, a Montréal artist collective fostering solidarity with prisoners through letter-writing and community learning initiatives for abolitionist justice.
+Wretched of the Moon/Damné·es de la lune, with Wawa Li and Faith Paré, a Montréal artist collective fostering solidarity with prisoners through letter-writing and political education initiatives for abolitionist justice.

 Selected awards and grants